Djammnick/Djammnick/README.md

 - Welcome to Djammnick!
-- Enjoy the works of Studio Makaron! 🍝
+- Enjoy the modified/updated version of the BotC grimoire!